gndrmnn/nodepool/doc/source/configuration.rst

       or to build additional formats which you know you may need in the future, list those formats here.

+      In case the diskimage is not used by any provider and no formats are configured, the image won't be built.

    .. attr:: rebuild-age
       :type: int
       :default: 86400